eProsima/Fast-DDS-docs/docs/advanced.rst

 Choosing between client and server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It's set by the :ref:`Discovery Protocol <discovery_protocol>` general attribute.
+It is set by the :ref:`Discovery Protocol <discovery_protocol>` general attribute.
 A participant can only play a role (despite the fact that a *server* may act as a *client* of other server).
-It's mandatory to fill this value because it defaults to *simple*.
+It is mandatory to fill this value because it defaults to *simple*.
 The values associated with the Server-client discovery are specified in :ref:`discovery settings section <DS_DiscoverySettings>`.
 In the examples bellow is shown how to manage the corresponding enum attribute:

 .. code-block:: bash